-- the volume subscribed by the investor or the total volume they hold in the collective investment scheme or, where - applicable, in the product range of the promoter; the amount of the fees generated by the investor; - the amount of the less generated by the investor, the investment behavior shown by the investor (e.g. expected investment period); - the investor's willingness to provide support in the launch phase of a collective invest-ment scheme.
+- the volume subscribed by the investor or the total volume they hold in the collective investment scheme or, where applicable, in the product range of the promoter; - the amount of the fees generated by the investor; - the investment behavior shown by the investor (e.g. expected investment period); - the investor's willingness to provide support in the launch phase of a collective invest-ment scheme.